 LEP Board: our business-led Board is responsible for setting the overall strategic vision and priorities for economic development in the county.
 Our Board members are unremunerated and give their time voluntarily.
+Meet our Board.

 Programme Management Committee (PMC): PMC is a sub-group of the LEP Board.
-It oversees spending across the four priority areas covered by our Programme Boards and assesses the provision of value for money.
+It oversees spending across the three priority areas covered by our Programme Boards and assesses the provision of value for money.
 It also ensures that proper processes and procedures are in place and are used to secure delivery of Government funding.

 Register of Interests